Speculation about plasma balls in the

 conjecture was that they were beyond or near the edges of the chromatic

 range of the photographic emulsion, either the red end or the blue.
-I have
+I

-found these round bright parts in another more recent Auroral picture taken
+found these round bright parts in another more recent Auroral picture

 with color film on Baffin Island.
 Color film was not very fast 50 years